sbcshop/Pico_NFC_Expansion_Software/README.md

    Checkout [Manual](https://github.com/sbcshop/ReadPi_NFC_Software/blob/main/documents/NFC%20Module%20command%20Manual.pdf) for detail understanding about System and Working Commands to send module from Host and corresponding response getting from NFC Module.

    #### Basic Memory Structure of NFC Tags
-   The EEPROM memory is organized in pages with 4 bytes per page.
-NTAG213 variant has 45 pages, NTAG215 variant has 135 pages and NTAG216 variant has 231 pages in total.The functionality of the different memory sections is shown below for NTAG213.
+   The EEPROM memory is organized into pages with 4 bytes per page.
+The NTAG213 variant has 45 pages, the NTAG215 variant has 135 pages and the NTAG216 variant has 231 pages in total.
+The functionality of the different memory sections is shown below for NTAG213.

    <img src="https://github.com/sbcshop/ReadPi_NFC_Software/blob/main/images/memory%20organization%20NTAG213.png">